peterliapin/alertai.backend/Workshop.md

 ### Task 4 - Write the code that will go to GPT and execute prompt

+// executes prompt taking maxTokens parameter into account using gpt-4o model and ChatClient
+// be sure to use latest version 2.0.0 of OpenAI library

 ```
 var client = new ChatClient(model: "gpt-4o", openAIConfig.ApiKey);